 I won a #FreePocketCHIP last Christmas.
 It is a "pocketable" Linux computer running Debian, and has one USB 2.0 host port.
 Apart from adding a speaker and playing PICO-8 games, PocketCHIP's form factor and hackability make it suitable for many other projects.
 Today, I'm going to find out how fast I am riding a bike, with the PocketC.H.I.P and VK-172 GPS receiver.

-The GPS receiver I have is the VK-172 G-mouse USB GPS receiver.
+The GPS receiver I have is the VK-172 G-mouse USB GPS receiver (paid link).

 It has a small form factor, and connects to the PocketCHIP via USB.

 When connected, it identifies itself as a USB device with ID